StuChapman/IFD-MS-Project-Online-Learning/README.md

 3.	… want the application to look professional.
 4.	… want the information contained to be industry standard.
 5.	… want the user to be able to intuitively complete the learning and the test, with as little prompting as possible.
-6.	… want the user to be guided through the material via disabled and enabled navigation devices.
+6.	… want the user to be guided through the material via guided navigation devices.
 7.	… want the progress for the user to be stored locally so that if there was issue with their device (accidental refresh/loss of power etc) they could pick up where they left off.
 8.	… want the user to be able to ask questions via an email client, understanding that responses are not intended to be instant.
 9.	… want there to be pass and fail criteria and the user to be informed via an online “certificate” of their result (preference is a printable .pdf format).